jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 ---------
 *≈ 20 min*

-One of the amoebas, Jhonathan, mentions that attendance was running a little low there, so the meet-ups ended.
+One of the amoebas, Jonathan, mentions that attendance was running a little low there, so the meet-ups ended.
 They would restart them with support from us and have already been thinking of doing so.
 The meet-ups have a good location (quality, company agnostic, well-known).
-Similar support form us as for Durbs would be great and very helpful, especially on inviting people to attend and for some of us attending and speaking.
+Similar support from us as for Durbs would be great and very helpful, especially on inviting people to attend and for some of us attending and speaking.
 Feelings toward DASA is positive noting that it does feel Johannesburg heavy, but that that's not necessarily a bad thing; It would be nice if we include more Cape Townian people somehow though.

 A 2Stroke: Rehan Otto, also asked about core sprinting plans in SA recently.
 Spoke to him about attending and speaking technically at the CT meet-ups and him and another tech guy at 2Stroke may be interested to start, we can make a business case for the business and creative folk there to attend later too.

 Didn't get through to or return calls from Sonja and the guys at NimbleDoo, out of time now.

 Notes:
+ * Include via web-conference?
+Google Hangout
+ * Riaan will also plan to go down to Cape Town.
+ * Robyn has spoken to Jason who says he is happy to go and assist at the meetups.
+ * Riaan to help and guide the implementation of monthly meetups.

-Reporter and Backup:
+Reporter and Backup: Riaan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DrupalCamp 2014/5?